daiphuongngo/Scalable-Cloud-Based-Credit-Card-Fraud-Detection-Vertex-AI-on-Google-Cloud-Platform-GCP/README.md

 **Future Improvements**:

-•	Add Vertex AI Pipelines for more automatic model retraining and registry.
+•	Add more components of Vertex AI Pipelines and AWS SageMajer for more automatic model retraining and registry.

 •	Replace PySpark with Dataflow for real-time data processing, instead of near real-time processing.

-•	Visualize fraud statistics via Looker Studio / Tableau if the test data was given with more data records for statistical analysis and inference.
+•	Visualize fraud statistics via GCP Looker Studio / Tableau / AWS QuickSight if the test data was given with more data records for statistical analysis and inference.

 •	Extend to a multi-class or unsupervised fraud detection setup.